AAK1767/mini_bmi_project/README.md

 ## 📌 Project Context

-This project/program was developed as part of the "Python for Computational Problem Solving" course in the 1st semester of B.Tech (Computer Science and Engineering) at PES University, RR Campus.
+This project/program was developed as part of the "Python for Computational Problem Solving" course in the 1st semester of B.Tech at PES University, RR Campus.
 It was completed as part of the Jackfruit group assignment.

 A comprehensive BMI (Body Mass Index) calculator and health analysis tool with both CLI and GUI interfaces, featuring AI-powered health suggestions and an interactive FAQ chatbot.